zaiisao/Documentation/en/Interactive Broadcast/effect_mixing_android.md

 ## Feature Description
 In a call or live broadcast, you may need to play custom audio or music files to all users in the channel.
 For example, adding sound effects in a game, or playing background music.
 Agora provides two groups of methods for playing audio effect files and audio mixing.

-Before proceeding, ensure that you have prepared the development environment.
-See [Integrate the SDK](../../en/Interactive%20Broadcast/android_video.md) for more information.
+Ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Interactive%20Broadcast/android_video.md).

 ## Play Audio Effect Files